What Is a System Boiler? A Detailed Guide

 System Boiler Prices

-If you’re looking for cheap, you’ll pay around £600 for a system boiler.
-That’s a low-end brand, typically, with a low warranty too.
-Those prices can rise quickly when you change to superior brands, higher kw outputs, and look for boilers offering a high warranty.
+If you’re looking at cheaper models, you’ll pay around £600.
+That’s for a low-end brand with a short warranty.
+Those prices can rise quickly when you change to superior brands, higher kW outputs, and look for boilers offering a high warranty.

-We’d always aim for a warranty of 5-years or higher, and you can get 10-years on a Worcester with Heatable here.
+We’d always aim for a warranty of 5-years or higher, and you can get 10-years on a Worcester system boiler with Heatable here.

 |Greenstar 30CDi Classic System||£1,140|